OntimizeWeb/docs/_docs/52-versions.md

 ---
-title: "Versions"
+title: "Releases"
 permalink: /versions/
 ---

 {% include toc %}

+In this secction you can check the different versions of **OntimizeWeb** and its modules and dependencies, grouped by the angular version their are build over.

 ## Versions and dependencies

-Below are the different versions of addons compatible with Ontimize Web, are grouped by the angular version.

 ### Angular 5